-If you plan your trip around one major event, you’ll get a DR experience that feels alive—but you’ll also want to book smarter (rooms sell out, traffic gets wild, and certain weekends have different local rules).
+If you plan your trip around one major event, you’ll get a DR experience that feels alive — but you’ll also want to book smarter.
+Rooms sell out, traffic gets wild, and some weekends have totally different crowd energy than a normal week.

-Below is the simplest way to plan: what happens, when it happens, where to base yourself, and what to expect.
+This guide keeps it simple: what happens, when it happens, where to base yourself, and what to expect — plus planning rules that save money and stress.

-February: Carnival month (biggest energy of the year)
+- February: Carnival month (biggest “street energy” of the year)

-March: late Carnival leftovers + less crowds after peak season
+- March: late Carnival leftovers + fewer crowds after peak season

 1) Dominican Carnival (February 2026)